Drug-Induced Immune Thrombocytopenia

 When to seek care?
 If unusual bleeding or bruising without an apparent cause appears while taking a treatment, it is worth discussing it with the doctor, avoiding stopping medications on your own.

-Specialties that treat drug-induced immune thrombocytopenia
+Data on 33 doctors who treat drug-induced immune thrombocytopenia

 Treatment by city